rodrigoliveirac/rodrigoliveirac/README.md

 # Hi there, I'm Rodrigo 👋

-- 🔭 I’m currently working on me
+- 🔭 I’m currently working at OmniChat as Product Engineer I

 - 🌱 I’m currently learning to build scalable apps